CERTCC/Vultron/docs/topics/behavior_logic/rm_validation_bt.md

 # Report Validation Behavior

 A Report Validation Behavior Tree is shown in the next figure.
-To begin with, if the report is already *Valid*, no further action is needed from this behavior.
+To begin with (A), if the report is already *Valid*, no further action is needed from this behavior.

 ```mermaid